Varnasr/EquityStack/README.md

 ## 📘 What’s Inside

 - **Easy‑to‑use scripts (`.py`)** for cleaning, validating, and transforming your data
-- **Jupyter & Quarto notebooks** showcasing real‑world examples—from exploratory analysis to modeling
+- **Jupyter & Quarto notebooks** showcasing real‑world examples — from exploratory analysis to modeling
 - **Spatial mapping tools** powered by `geopandas` and `folium` to visualize health & access indices
 - **Survey & WEE analyses** with clear, commented code you can adapt to your own projects
 - **Dashboard‑ready workflows** that reshape data (wide ↔ long) and export clean CSVs